sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-14.md

 $$T(n,1)=2n+1$$

-Let's go one step by exploring how things work with 2 kind of coins.
+Let's go one step further by exploring how things work with 2 kind of coins.
 By drawing the tree for `(cc 12 2)` and arranging the nodes a little, we see that we have a neat 2 dimensional array:

 ![Example image](/post/sicp-images/SICP-1_14-__cc_12_2__-_Google_Slides-2.png)